Canterbury travel guide

 Hiring a car in Canterbury

-Expect to pay £1.49 per litre in Canterbury (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £17.81 and £23.75.
-The most frequently booked car type in Canterbury is Intermediate (Nissan Qashqai or similar).
-If you’re looking to save money, though, keep in mind that Compact car hire (Peugeot 208 or similar) is, on average, 75% cheaper than other car hire types in the city.
+Expect to pay £1.33 per litre in Canterbury (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between £15.92 and £21.22.
+Mini (Fiat 500 or similar) is the most popular car type to hire in Canterbury, while also 46% cheaper than other types, on average.

-Expect to pay £1.49 per litre in Canterbury (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £17.81 and £23.75.
-The most frequently booked car type in Canterbury is Intermediate (Nissan Qashqai or similar).
-If you’re looking to save money, though, keep in mind that Compact car hire (Peugeot 208 or similar) is, on average, 75% cheaper than other car hire types in the city.
+Expect to pay £1.33 per litre in Canterbury (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between £15.92 and £21.22.
+Mini (Fiat 500 or similar) is the most popular car type to hire in Canterbury, while also 46% cheaper than other types, on average.